 - Rat race on wet track

 Taking to the Road

 Our course took us over very rough roads with ruts dug out and filled with water.
-We climbed rock walls in our BMW SUV that looked extremely slippery.
-For that maneuver, we clicked our cars into Hill Descent Control which automatically braked for us as we slowly banged our way down the hill.
-The driver of the car sets the speed in which to get down the hill, and in our case, we chose three to five mph.
+We climbed rock walls in our BMW SUV that looked too slippery.
+We clicked our cars into Hill Descent Control for that maneuver, which automatically braked for us as we slowly banged our way down the hill.
+The car driver sets the speed in which to get down the hill, and in our case, we chose three to five mph.
 I breathed a sigh of relief when that was done.

 We then traveled through more crazy road scenarios, including tight corners and fast straightaways.
-When it came time to summit a considerable hill and brake so that the car was standing on two wheels only, I opted out and took the route around it.
-The point of the exercise was to see that BMWs are fashioned to be functional, not just trendy and stylish.
+When it came time to summit a big hill and brake so that the car was standing on two wheels only, I opted out and took the route around it.
+The exercise’s point was to see that BMWs are fashioned to be functional, not just trendy and stylish.
 I was more than impressed!

 This part of the course concluded with a hot lap with one of the instructors as they drifted and accelerated around the track.